Statement by the family of Patsy Kelly on the discovery of startling new information which points towards a cover-up by the British state.

 Paper Trail’s Ciarán MacAirt said:

-“This archive discovery proves that significant evidence was discovered with and directly linked by the British Army to the murder of Mr. Kelly but it has since disappeared from each investigation which is disturbing considering that local members of the British Army’s Ulster Defence Regiment were alleged to be the perpetrators.
+“This archive discovery proves that significant evidence was discovered and directly linked by the British Army to the murder of Mr. Kelly but it has since disappeared from each investigation which is disturbing considering that local members of the British Army’s Ulster Defence Regiment were alleged to be the perpetrators.
 Disturbingly too, we have also targeted, discovered and requested preceding documentation but the British Ministry of Defence and the National Archives have applied a Public Interest Test to its release.
 So, at the moment the British state is still withholding evidence from the Kelly family and their legal representatives.”

 The Kelly family solicitor, Pat Fahy added: